exit5/jlang-vim/README.md

 portable and semi-polished while making learning J even more enjoyable.

 ## What can it do?
 Not a whole lot.
-It also has a couple remappings for piping to `jconsole`.
+It has a couple remappings for piping to `jconsole`.
 This is useful for sending visually highlighted lines directly to `jconsole` or sending the whole buffer entirely.